Shakib Khan: 2016–2020

-At the beginning of 2016, Raja 420 directed by Uttam Akash released starring by him.
-He played titular role in this comedy film, where Apu Biswas and Ravina Brishti have played opposite him.
-Then in April, he starred in পূর্ণদৈর্ঘ্য প্রেম কাহিনী (Full-length Love Story 2) directed by Shafi Uddin Shafi, whice is the sequel of 2013's film পূর্ণদৈর্ঘ্য প্রেম কাহিনী (Full-length Love Story), where Khan played as a cricketer for the first time in his acting career.
-Mamnun Hasan Emon, Jaya Ahsan and Moushumi Hamid has played with him in the film, which is based on the conflict of two cricketers.
-The film received positive reviews from critics, and also commercially success at the box office, which was declared as a super hit at the box office.
-It is one of the highest grossing Bangladeshi films of the year in 2016.
-On the same year in Eid al-Fitr শিকারি (The Hunter), Mental and Samraat: The King Is Here released by him.
-The joint production শিকারি (The Hunter) directed by Bangladeshi Jakir Hossain Shimanto and Indian Joydip Mukherjee.
-He was praised with the first pairing of the film with Tollywood actress Srabanti Chatterjee, also seen with him actors like Sabyasachi Chakraborty, Rahul Dev and Kharaj Mukherjee.
-His new look in the film garnered praise from the audience and critics.
-It was declared as a blockbuster at the box office, and become the highest-grossing Bengali film of 2016.
-He won the Meril Prothom Alo Awards and the Tele Cine Awards for Best Actor through starring by film.
-The film also won the Kalakar Awards for Best Film and Best Actress, and nominated in a category at the Filmfare Awards East.
+At the beginning of 2016, he collaborate with Uttam Akash in comedy Raja 420, in which he played a con artist.
+In April the same year, he starred in Purno Doirgho Prem Kahini 2 playing the role of a cricketer.
+Also in 2016, three of his films released simultaneously, Shikari, Mental and Samraat: The King Is Here.
+He won the Meril Prothom Alo Awards and the Tele Cine Awards for Best Actor for his starring role.
 His next project is psychological thriller film Mental directed by Shamim Ahamed Roni starring Nusrat Imrose Tisha first time opposite him, Achol and Sabrina Porshi also seen with his.
-It's story is loosely inspired from the Christopher Nolan's film Memento.
+Its story is loosely inspired from the Christopher Nolan's film Memento.
 Although the film is criticised for various reasons.
 The film was later dubbed in Hindi, which was unveiled on the Bongo India YouTube channel in mid-August 2021.
-His next project was crime thriller film Samraat: The King Is Here directed by Mohammad Mostafa Kamal Raz, he played titular role as the leader of a Bangladeshi organised crime syndicate operating from Malaysia, where he played with Apu Biswas, Misha Sawdagor and Indian actor Indraneil Sengupta.
+His next project was Mohammad Mostafa Kamal Raz's crime thriller Samraat: The King Is Here, in which he played a leader of a Malaysia-based Bangladeshi organised crime syndicate, where he performed with Apu Biswas, which is their 72nd film as duo, Misha Sawdagor and Indian actor Indraneil Sengupta.
 On the same year in Eid al-Adha, he starred in two films.
 One of which is Shamim Ahamed Roni's action film Bossgiri opposite Shabnom Bubly, which is her debut film.
 Zahid Akbar of The Daily Star praised his performance, specifically his Dhakaiya accent.
 He noted, "There were some highlights in the film such as Shakib Khan's delivery of the Dhakaiya accent, which was fairly entertaining.
 Shakib Khan's presence is the only saving grace in the entire film."
 The film won three awards in the 19th Meril Prothom Alo Awards.
 Another was Raju Chowdhury's action crime film Shooter.
 The film was a commercial success at the box office, placed among the top 10 commercially successful films of 2016 but received negative reviews from critics for its poor screenplay but praised his performance.
 Film director Mostafizur Rahman Manik noted on Bangla Tribune that, "Shakib Khan is as good as ever in terms of acting".
 In December of the same year, he starred in Dhumketu directed by Shafique Hasan opposite Pori Moni.
 Zahid Akbar has criticized his costume and hairstyles in the film.
 He noted, "Shakib Khan was not too bad.
 However, it was clear that he was shooting for a long time.
 There was no continuity in costume and haircut.
 He appeared in one scene with big hair, but in the next scene appeared in short hair, which has caused a lot of annoyance."